What to Expect During Your Bridal Appointment at Ella Park Bridal

 - Complete your look by “Getting Jacked Up.”
 We have all seen “Say Yes to the Dress.”
 Once you have found your gown, your bridal consultant can add the veil and jewelry that can bring the entire look together.

 - Do NOT fret about the size.
 Most people will find that their recommended dress size is one to two sizes larger than what they normally wear.
 Do not fixate on the actual size but instead on how your measurements compare to the designer’s size chart.
-Your bridal consultants will recommend a size based on your designer’s size chart.
+Your bridal consultant will recommend a size based on your designer’s size chart.
 Your measurements may not line up perfectly with one particular size so we will recommend a size to fit your largest measurement.
-Remember it cost less to take a dress down a couple sizes than taking it up if it does not fit.
+Remember it cost less to take a dress down a couple sizes.

 - Remember you will typically need SOME alterations when your dress comes in.
 Most people do NOT fit the exact proportions as the designer’s size chart.
-Most bridal gowns will need some alterations to fit your body perfectly.
+Most wedding dresses will need some alterations to fit your body perfectly.
 Please note you are not obligated to do alterations with us.
 Alterations is NOT included in the price of the gown.

 Our Recommendations For Your Bridal Appointment